reuk/wayverb/docs_source/evaluation.md

 </div>

-### Terms and Measurements

-Here, reverb times are described using the *RT60*, which is a parameter denoting the time taken for the sound level in a space to fall by sixty decibels [@_reverberation_2017].
-Commonly, impulse response recordings do not have the necessary dynamic range of 75dB or more which is necessary to directly calculate the RT60.
-Instead, a smaller level decrease is timed, and this time is extrapolated to give an estimate of the RT60.
-The time taken for a twenty or thirty decibel decrease is used, and multiplied by two or three respectively to estimate the RT60.
-These measurements are known as the T20 and T30.

-The estimated or predicted RT60, $T$, of a given space can be calculated using the Sabine formula [@kuttruff_room_2009, p.
-131]:

-$$T=0.161\frac{V}{A}$$ {#eq:}

-where $V$ is the volume of the space in cubic metres, and $A$ is the *equivalent absorption area*.
-The absorption area of a given surface is equal to the area of the surface multiplied by its absorption coefficient.
-The equivalent absorption area for an entire room is found by summing the absorption areas of all surfaces in the scene.

-The Sabine equation has some important limitations.
-Firstly, it fails at high absorptions.
-With the absorption coefficient set to 1, it estimates a finite reverb time, even though a completely absorptive enclosure cannot reverberate.
-Secondly, the Sabine equation assumes that the sound field in the enclosure is perfectly diffuse, which is untrue in practice.
-At low frequencies (that is, below the Schroeder frequency) rooms behave modally, concentrating sound energy at specific points in the room.
-Under such circumstances, the sound field is clearly not diffuse, and so the Sabine equation is a poor predictor of reverb time at low frequencies.

 ### Reverb Times for Varying Room Volumes

 This test aims to check that rooms with different volumes produce the expected